FortiShield/fortishield-dashboard-plugins/plugins/main/README.md

     - GDPR: General Data Protection Regulation (GDPR) sets guidelines for processing of personal data.
     - HIPAA: Health Insurance Portability and Accountability Act of 1996 (HIPAA) provides data privacy and security provisions for safeguarding medical information.
     - TSC: Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy.
-- View and edit the Wazuh server configuration.
+- View and edit the Fortishield server configuration.
 - Manage your ruleset (rules, decoders and CDB lists).
 - Manage your groups of agents.
-- Check the status and logs of your Wazuh cluster.
+- Check the status and logs of your Fortishield cluster.
 - Manage your agents, as well as see their configuration and data inventory.
 You can also deploy new agents.
-- Explore and interact with the Wazuh API through our Dev Tools.
+- Explore and interact with the Fortishield API through our Dev Tools.

 ## Software and libraries used